slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Trade space for time.'*

 <!--
+be clear that your ladder is laid on the right building.

 chess gambits -- exchange material by position-time.

 > *'Go-Karts - Feel fast, are slow 747s - Feel slow, are fast Ship it! - Feels fast, is slow Test > *'Document it! - Feels slow, is fast.'*